SAP-samples/teched2025-CS160/README.md

 # Selective Data Transfer overview & introduction

-“Let’s start with a quick overview of Selective Data Transfer (SDT).
+Let’s start with a quick overview of Selective Data Transfer (SDT).

 SDT supports the migration of relevant content from SAP Solution Manager to SAP Cloud ALM — meaning you don’t need to rebuild everything from scratch.